smtlaissezfaire/ndb/Readme.md

 # ndb - the node debugger

 A command line node.js/v8 debugger.
-It still in beta.
+It is still in beta, but perfectly usable.

 ## Usage: